arzola/arzola/README.md

 ## What I Do

-I work mostly with PHP (Laravel, don't @ me) and JavaScript, plus some React Native and Flutter when mobile projects come up.
+I work mostly with PHP (Laravel/WP, don't @ me) and JavaScript, plus some React Native and Flutter when mobile projects come up.
 Currently doing a lot with the WordPress ecosystem at [Pressbooks](https://github.com/pressbooks) - turns out building educational publishing tools pays the bills pretty well.

 The funny thing is, my mom still thinks I "fix computers and configure phones" for a living.
 Close enough, right?